Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks: Conclusions

 \section{Conclusions}

-We have presented here a conics-based radiative transfer scheme for computing the disc-resolved and disc-integrated polarized infrared emission of an oblate BD or planet.
-We have used this capability to model oblate BDs at different orientations with respect to the observer enveloped in a uniform layer of non-absorbing scatterers.
-The dependence of the photo-polarimetric signal on parameters like cloud optical thickness and grain size in addition to the oblateness of the BD and inclination of the stellar axis have been examined qualitatively.
-Corrections for horizontal temperature gradients due to gravity darkening on oblate BDs are found to accentuate its polarization signal by a factor of $\sim2$.
-While both brightness and polarization increase monotonically with oblateness, an increase in inclination angle from the poles towards the equator causes the brightness of an oblate BD to fall while the degree of polarization increases continuously.
-When both oblateness and inclination angle can be determined, the measurement of both disc-integrated Stokes parameters $Q_\mathrm{da}$ and $U_\mathrm{da}$ can allow the exact orientation in space of the rotation axis of the BD to be known.
-The polarization efficiency of small grains in the Rayleigh scattering regime can be an order of magnitude larger than for grains of size comparable to or larger than the wavelength of observed radiation, showing that the presence of scatterers is a necessary but not sufficient condition for a strong polarization signal.
-BDs have been shown to become dimmer as they get enveloped by scattering particles of increasing optical thickness.
-The spectral shape (excluding molecular absorption) of BD emission is found to get increasingly blue-shifted as the size of the scattering particles increases.
-We suggest that the contested relative blue-shift in the J-band of the spectra of cooler BDs in the L/T transition could be explained by thick clouds bearing grains of increasing size as the BD cools.
-The spectral dependence of polarization on scattering properties is distinct from that of intensity-only measurements, so that photopolarimetric observations of BDs at different wavelengths can be expected to contain additional information to characterize clouds on BDs.
+We have presented a conics-based RT scheme for computing of the disc-resolved and disc-integrated polarized infrared emission of an oblate BD or EGP.
+This provides an analytic basis for carrying out fast simulations of inhomogeneities like patchy clouds or temperature patterns on oblate bodies.
+In this part of our work, we have used this capability to model oblate BDs enveloped in a uniform, non-absorbing clouds at different orientations with respect to the observer, under the simplifying assumption of a grey, conservatively scattering atmosphere.

+The dependence of the photopolarimetric signal on parameters like cloud optical thickness and grain size in addition to the oblateness of the BD and inclination of its axis has been examined.
+Corrections for horizontal temperature gradients due to gravitational darkening on oblate BDs are found to amplify its polarization signal significantly, {allowing us to simulate extreme levels of observed polarization that were not previously approachable, e.g., that of 2MASS J2244 in the I-band}.
+While both brightness and polarization increase monotonically with oblateness, an increase in inclination from the poles towards the equator causes the brightness of an oblate BD to fall while the degree-of-polarization increases continuously.
+We show that, when both oblateness and inclination angle can be determined, the measurement of both disc-integrated Stokes parameters $Q_\mathrm{da}$ and $U_\mathrm{da}$ can, in principle, allow an exact determination of the orientation in space of the rotation axis of the BD.

+The polarization efficiency of small (Rayleigh-scattering) grains can be an order of magnitude larger than for grains of size comparable to or larger than the wavelength of observed radiation, showing that the presence of clouds is a necessary but not sufficient condition for a strong polarization signal.